Dan12/project-ideas/README.md

 - goal to use the application to simulate and program an 8-bit computer inside a browser

 ## Drag an drop ML algorithm creator? already exists?

+## Distributed front end DB
+- no back end
+- use js localstorage for long term
+- connect to database that you trust if sensative information
+- browser sessions must be able to talk to each other with no back end.
+Possible?